Event Summary

 • Using new Generative AI product safety standards and selecting the right AI tools for your school

-• The EdTech testbed programme and the development of AI tutoring tools to help close the attainment gap
+• The development of AI tutoring tools to help close the attainment gap

 • Implementing the appropriate safeguards, supervision, and filtering/monitoring tools